 Why Not to Buy Permanent Life Insurance

-In fact there is a group of pop culture financial advisors such as Suze Orman who strongly recommend against permanent life insurance.
-Their advice is not necessarily wrong, but is not tailored to any specific situation.
+In fact, there is a group of pop culture financial advisors such as Suze Orman and Dave Ramsey who strongly recommend against permanent life insurance.
+Their advice is not necessarily wrong but is not tailored to any specific situation.
 As general advice, it is sound.
-However there are good reasons to buy permanent life insurance for certain people, such as those in the special circumstances mentioned above.
+However, there are good reasons to buy permanent life insurance for certain people, such as those in the special circumstances mentioned above.
 Below we discuss some of the reasons why you may not want to purchase permanent life insurance.